shady-robot/next-blog/README.md

 ## Part II - API Server

-Implement API endpoint with nextjs and Prisma, with SQLite and PostgreSQL.
+Implement API endpoint with nextjs and Prisma, with PostgreSQL.

 ### Prisma